Not Your Average Fishing Trip

-Your trip starts upon arrival New Delhi’s Indira Gandhi International Airport (DEL), where you will be met by a representative from The Himalayan Outback.
+Your trip starts upon arrival at New Delhi’s Indira Gandhi International Airport (DEL), where you will be met by a representative from The Himalayan Outback.
 After overnighting at a hotel in Delhi, you will board a train the following morning for a five to six-hour journey to the frontier of Northern India.
 There, you will be met by the guides of The Himalayan Outback and driven approximately five hours to the first river camp.

 Arrival and Departure Details / Times

 Yellow Dog will be happy to work with you to line up the correct international flight itinerary and transfers.

 All foreign travelers to India must be in possession of a passport that is valid for at least six months beyond the completion of their trip.
 Citizens of all countries also need a visa to visit India.
 There are no exceptions.
 Yellow Dog will be happy to assist with visa applications and information for India.